Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: Conclusions and Remarks

 \section{Conclusions and Remarks}

-In this work, we study the phase space of a particle around a rotating Kerr black hole using the Boyer-Lindquist coordinates.
-The dynamics of this system is integrable and has 4 conserved quantities: the value of the Hamiltonian $H$, the energy $E=-p_t$ of the particle, the angular momentum $L= p_\varphi$, and the Carter integral $Q$.
-From the radial first integral equation is possible to construct an effective potential $V_{eff}(r;a,E,L,Q)$ parametrized by the rotation parameter of the black hole $a$ and the conserved quantities of the system.
-Using this radial effective potential, we construct a family of unstable periodic orbits associated with the maximum value of the effective potential for a fixed value of $E$.
-The union of those unstable hyperbolic periodic orbits form a Normally Hyperbolic Invariant Manifold (NHIM) $\mathcal{M}_{E,a}$ that has a central role in the dynamics in the reduced phase space.
+In this work, we have studied the phase space of a particle moving around a rotating Kerr black hole using the Boyer-Lindquist coordinates.
+The dynamics of this system is integrable and has 4 conserved quantities: the value of the Hamiltonian $H$, the energy of the particle $E=-p_t$ , the angular momentum $L= p_\phi$, and the Carter integral $Q$.
+From the radial first integral equation is possible to find a radial effective potential $V_{eff}(r;a,E,L,Q)$ parametrized by the rotation parameter of the black hole $a$ and the conserved quantities of the system.
+Using the radial effective potential, we have constructed a family of unstable periodic orbits associated with its maximum value for a fixed value of $E$.
+The union of all those unstable hyperbolic periodic orbits form a Normally Hyperbolic Invariant Manifold (NHIM) $M_{E,a}$ that has a central role in the dynamics of the system.

-The stable and unstable manifolds $W^{s/u}(\mathcal{M}_{E,a})$ have codimension one relative to the constant energy manifold and divide it into regions with different behaviour, see Figs.\ref{fig:ld_E=cst_a=0},\ref{fig:ld_Eeff=044},\ref{fig:ld_Eeff=045},\ref{fig:ld_Eeff=049},\ref{fig:ld_Eeff=051}.
-Due to the integrability of the system, one branch of the stable and unstable manifolds $W^{s/u}(\mathcal{M}_{E,a})$ coincide and form a separatrix that encircles the KAM tori associated with the minimal of the effective potential.
-The internal branches of $W^{s/u}(\mathcal{M}_{E,a})$ form an impenetrable barrier in the phase space that defines the set of trajectories that can cross the event horizon.
-In one way, the phase space of this system is similar to other multidimensional scattering systems \cite{ gonzalez3,gonzalez,drotos,zapfe}, but in this case the open branches of $W^{s/u}(\mathcal{M}_{E,a})$ go to the central region instead of the asymptotic region, $r\to \infty$.
+The stable and unstable manifolds $W^{s/u}(M_{E,a})$ have codimension one relative to the constant energy manifold and divide it into regions with different behaviour, see Figs. \ref{fig:ld_E=cst_a=0},\ref{fig:ld_Eeff=044},\ref{fig:ld_Eeff=045},\ref{fig:ld_Eeff=049}, \ref{fig:ld_Eeff=051}.
+Due to the integrability of the system, the external branches of the stable and unstable manifolds $W^{s/u}(M_{E,a})$ coincide and form a separatrix that encircles the KAM tori associated with the minimum of the radial effective potential.
+The internal branches of $W^{s/u}(M_{E,a})$ form an impenetrable barrier in the phase space that defines the set of trajectories that can cross the event horizon.
+In one way, the phase space of this system is similar to other multidimensional scattering systems \cite{gonzalez3,gonzalez,drotos,zapfe}, but in this case the open branches of $W^{s/u}(M_{E,a})$ go to the central region instead of the asymptotic region, $r\to \infty$.